Rank 2 local systems and abelian varieties: Introduction

+When $X$ is projective, $L$ being rigid means it yields an isolated (though not necessarily reduced) point in the character variety associated to $\pi_{1}(X)$.
+For general quasi-projective $X$, the notion of rigidity involves a character variety that remembers Jordan blocks of the various monodromies around $\infty$, see \cite[Section 6]{corlette2008classification} or \cite[Section 2]{esnault2017cohomologically} for a precise definition.
+Corlette-Simpson's theorem verifies the rank 2 case of a conjecture of Simpson that roughly states: rigid semi-simple $\CC$-local systems on smooth complex varieties are motivic.
+(When $X$ is proper, this is \cite[Conjecture 4]{simpson1990nonabelian}.) \end{rem}

-is injective with cokernel killed by a power of $p$. \end{thm*} We now make some general remarks on Conjecture \ref{Conjecture:R2}. \begin{rem} It is conjectured that if $X/\mathbb{F}_{q}$ is an irreducible, smooth variety, then all irreducible lisse $\overline{\mathbb{Q}}_{l}$-sheaves $L$ with trivial determinant are ``of geometric origin'' up to a Tate twist (Esnault-Kerz attribute this to Deligne \cite[Conjecture 2.3]{esnault2011notes}, see also \cite[Question 1.4]{drinfeld2012conjecture}).
-More precisely, given such an $L$, it is conjectured that there exists an open dense subset $U\subset X$, a smooth projective morphism $\pi:Y_{U}\rightarrow U$, an integer $i$, and a rational number $j$ such that $L|_{U}$ is a sub-quotient (or even a summand) of $R^{i}\pi_{*}\overline{\mathbb{Q}}_{l}(j)$. \end{rem}
+\begin{rem} It is conjectured that if $X/\Fq$ is an irreducible, smooth variety and $L$ is an irreducible lisse $\Qlbar$-sheaf with trivial determinant, then $L$ is ``of geometric origin'' up to a Tate twist (Esnault-Kerz attribute this to Deligne \cite[Conjecture 2.3]{esnault2011notes}, see also \cite[Question 1.4]{drinfeld2012conjecture}).
+More precisely, given such an $L$, it is conjectured that there exists an open dense subset $U\subset X$, a smooth projective morphism $\pi:Y_{U}\rightarrow U$, an integer $i$, and a rational number $j$ such that $L|_{U}$ is a sub-quotient (or even a summand) of $R^{i}\pi_{*}\Qlbar(j)$. \end{rem}

 \begin{rem} Compared to Corlette-Simpson's theorem, there are two fewer hypotheses in Conjecture \ref{Conjecture:R2}: there is no ``quasi-unipotent monodromy at $\infty$'' condition and there is no rigidity condition.
 The former is automatic by Grothendieck's quasi-unipotent monodromy theorem \cite[Appendix]{serre1968good}.

-As for the latter: the local systems showing up in Simpson's work are representations of a \emph{geometric fundamental group}, while the local systems occuring in Conjecture \ref{Conjecture:R2} are representations of an \emph{arithmetic fundamental group.} In fact, recent work of Deligne shows that, given $X/\mathbb{F}_{q}$ a smooth connected variety, there are only finitely many irreducible lisse $\overline{\mathbb{Q}}_{l}$-sheaves on $X$ with bounded rank and ramification \cite[Theorem 5.1]{esnault2012finiteness}.\emph{ }For this reason, the authors view such local systems as rigid; we emphasize this is not a rigorous mathematical concept in this context, as there is no analogous character variety to work with. \end{rem}
+As for the latter: the local systems showing up in Simpson's work are representations of a \emph{geometric fundamental group}, while the local systems occuring in Conjecture \ref{Conjecture:R2} are representations of an \emph{arithmetic fundamental group.} Let $X/\Fq$ be a smooth variety.
+Then it follows from \cite{deligne2012finitude} that there are only finitely many isomorphism classes of irreducible lisse $\Qlbar$-sheaves that have trivial determinant, bounded rank, and bounded ramification \cite[Theorem 1.1]{esnault2012finiteness}.
+For this reasons, the authors view such local systems as morally rigid. \end{rem}